mithunkk/jquery-plugins/docs/json.md

 If you specify an "engines" field, then the jQuery Plugins Site will require that "jquery" be somewhere on that list.
-If "engines" is omitted, then the jQuery Plugins Site will just assume that your plugins works with jQuery.
+If "engines" is omitted, then the jQuery Plugins Site will just assume that your plugin works with jQuery.